List of Billboard Hot 100 top-ten singles in 1980

 This is a list of singles that have peaked in the Top 10 of the Billboard Hot 100 during 1980.
 The longest running top-ten single of the year was "Another One Bites the Dust" by Queen with 15 weeks.
 Kenny Rogers, Air Supply, and Michael Jackson each had three top-ten hits in 1980, tying them for the most top-ten hits during the year.

+A total of 90 songs hit the top 10 throughout the year.